SilenTHunteRpt/mythic_ui/README.md

 - [Mythic Notify](https://github.com/mythicrp/mythic_notify)
 - Mythic Base - NOT PUBLICLY RELEASED

-This is a rather simple script that handles display & accessing various areas within an apartment

 This makes use of NUI to not have to draw to the screen every frame which results in much better performance in a UI that handles everything of the UI aswell as seatbelt & vehicle ejections aswell as cruise control.

 ## Warning